jlmelville/sneer/docs/preprocessing.md

 By default, no scaling is applied to the input data.
 By providing an argument to `scale_type` you can scale the data in the following way:

-* `"a"` Autoscales the data: each column is centered so that is has a mean of zero and then scaled so that its variance is 1.
+* `"auto"` Autoscales the data: each column is centered so that is has a mean of zero and then scaled so that its variance is 1.
-* `"r"` Range scales each column of data: each column is scaled so that the values in each column have a range from 0 to 1.
+* `"range"` Range scales each column of data: each column is scaled so that the values in each column have a range from 0 to 1.
-* `"m"` Range scales the entire matrix: like range scaling, except the entire matrix is treated like one big column.
+* `"matrix"` Range scales the entire matrix: like range scaling, except the entire matrix is treated like one big column.

+All these arguments can be abbreviated (e.g. to `"m"` instead of `"matrix"`).

 Image data is often treated by range scaling the entire matrix, e.g. using the mnist data set as an example: